mortylen/mortylen/README.md

 **[CONTACT](https://mortylen.hashnode.dev/contact)**
 ___
 ## About me 👀
+Hello!
+I'm Mortylen, a passionate programmer and IT developer with a love for discovering new technologies and continuous learning.
 I have many years of experience in the field of IT.
 Currently, I am employed as a software developer, where I specialize in developing applications for industries, and internal company applications and systems.
 On this profile I would like to present some of my free-time applications that I am developing in order to learn something new and to entertain you 😄
 ## Skills 📚
 ### Programming Languages